- Review of:

 The Roborock S5 comes with an impressive 5200 mAh Li-ion battery that lasts up to the whole 150 minutes in one charge.
 Most of the robots run for around 100-120 minutes top.
 Aside of the battery life, the robot resumes cleaning until the job is done.
 It makes the Roborock suitable for large homes.
 Please note, that it is not able to map the second floor.
 You need to place it manually so it can start the cleaning process including mapping.

 Unfortunately, our house is small, and we never get to test the resume feature ourselves.

 Amazon Alexa & Google Home integration

-The Xiaomi Roborock is finally compatible with Amazon Alexa and Google Home.
+The Roborock S5 is finally compatible with Amazon Alexa and Google Home.
 If you own any of these, you can directly command it to start or stop working via your voice.

 The Roborock S5 Specifications